Cap badge: Cap badge variations

 There are exceptions such as the Welsh Guards, where all ranks wear a cloth cap badge.
-Officers wearing a more elaborate version to that of soldiers, made using gold thread and has a more three-dimensional design.
+Officers wearing a more elaborate version compared to that of soldiers, made using gold thread and has a more three-dimensional design.
 The only exception to this is recruits in training who have to wear the brass (or more often "stay-brite") leek, often referred to as the "NAAFI fork", until they have passed out of training and reached their battalion will they receive their cloth leek.
 All ranks of the Special Air Service wear an embroidered cap badge and all ranks of The Rifles and Royal Regiment of Fusiliers wear the same metal badge.

 Some regiments maintain a blackened or subdued version of their cap badges as shiny brass cap badges may attract the enemy's attention on the battlefield.
 However, since the practice of British soldiers operating in theatre with regimental headdress (i.e. peaked cap, beret) has all but died out, the wearing of these has become much less common in recent years.